Jeff Aronson

-Jeffrey Aronson is an American businessman and philanthropist.
+Jeffrey Aronson (born September 21, 1958) is an American businessman and philanthropist.
 He co-founded the private investment firm Centerbridge Partners in 2005 with Mark T. Gallogly.

 Education

 Aronson attended Johns Hopkins University and graduated with honors in 1980.
 As a student at Johns Hopkins University, he was involved in student government and fraternity affairs.
 Aronson received his J.D. from New York University School of Law in 1983.

 Career

 Aronson began his career as a securities attorney with the law firm of Stroock & Stroock & Lavan.
 Later, he served as a Senior Corporate Counsel at L.F.
 Rothschild.

-Aronson is a former Partner at Angelo, Gordon & Co. and served as head of its distressed investments and leveraged loans business.
+Aronson is a former partner at Angelo, Gordon & Co. and served as head of its distressed investments and leveraged loans business.
 Joining the firm in 1989, he was the portfolio manager for the distressed securities funds from 1992 until 2005.
 Aronson also founded Angelo, Gordon’s leveraged loan business in 1998 and served as a portfolio manager for the firm’s leveraged loan funds.

 In 2005, Aronson and Mark Gallogly, founded Centerbridge Partners L.P.
 As of 2017, the investment firm had offices in New York City and London and managed approximately $30 billion in capital, focusing on private equity, distressed securities, and credit investments.
 As Managing Principal, Aronson has overseen and been responsible for the firm’s investing activities.
 He has sat on numerous creditor committees and has participated in U.S. and overseas restructurings.